laravel/vapor-docs/1.0/projects/environments.md

 :::warning Environment Variable Limits

 Due to AWS Lambda limitations, your environment variables may only be 4kb in total.
-You should use "secrets" to store very large environment variables.
+You should use encrypted environment files in place of or in addition to environment variables if you exceed this limit.
 :::

 ### Reserved Environment Variables